humanitycodes/www/coursework/lessons/slides/rails-database-intro.md

 create      app/views/posts/show.json.jbuilder
 ```

 JSON?
 Huh?
+You can go right ahead and skip this page if you want, as you won't have to know anything about JSON for quite a while.

-JSON is a special format that webapps often use to talk to _each other_ and to _themselves_.
+But... if you're curious, JSON stands for "JavaScript Object Notation".
+It's a special format that webapps often use to talk to _each other_ and to _themselves_.
 It looks like this:

 ``` json
 [{"id":1,"title":"Test","content":"post content","is_published":false,"url":"http://localhost:3000/posts/1.json"}]
 ```

-These two files set up what JSON we show for the `index` and `show` actions.
+These two files set up what JSON will be shown for the `index` and `show` actions.
 They're in a new format you haven't seen before, called [`jbuilder`](https://github.com/rails/jbuilder).
 You don't have to worry too much about it for now.

 ---